 This campsite is located right off the fairly deserted Highway 11, towards Nordegg.
 To get to Highway 11, you head up the Icefields Parkway (Highway 95) to the North Saskatchewan River Crossing.
 Here, you turn right and head east towards Nordegg.

 Be on the lookout for the turnoff for Preachers Point Staging Area on your right.
 It appears shortly after your first full view of Abraham Lake – about 15 minutes once you turn of Highway 95 (past the Siffluer Falls trailhead).

-Now go live an adventure!
+Live an adventure!

-Cheers, from the Glacier crew.
+Cheers from the Glacier crew.